AliceO2Group/AliceO2/Examples/ExampleModule2/README.md

 - O2_GENERATE_LIBRARY : use once and only once per module to generate a library.
 - O2_GENERATE_EXECUTABLE : generate executables.

-The documentation demonstrates how to use doxygen (instead of md files).

 We have one class that belongs to the interface (Foo) and for which a dictionary is generated and one class that is internal (Bar) without dictionary.
 We use NO_DICT_SRCS for the latter.
 The header of Foo should go to the include directory whereas the header of Bar must go to the src directory.

 Foo uses Bar, both are included in the library.
 The executable uses Foo.

-The document has a subpage :
-- @subpage Example2_User_Guide

-*/